octobanana/m8/README.md

 };
 ```
 The response string will replace the calling macro.
-Building and running our example on our `test.cc` file will output:
+Building and running the example on `test.cc` will output:
 ```cpp
 // test.cc